noma-protocol/docs/docs/concepts/design.md

 ### Fixed Supply Tokenomics

-Oikos tokens maintain a fixed supply model with important distinctions:
+Noma tokens maintain a fixed supply model with important distinctions:

 - **Immediate Full Issuance**: All tokens are created at launch with no hidden vesting
 - **No Future Inflation**: No additional tokens will be minted after launch